melowntech/workshop/tutorials/backend/urbanatlas.rst

 Publishing WMS along with Corine digital elevation model
 --------------------------------------------------------

-In this example, a standard cartography map (Urban atlas) is laid over a digital elevation model for better representation of the data in space.
+In this example, standard cartography map (Urban atlas) is laid over a digital elevation model for better representation of the data in space.

-.. note:: We assume you have set up your environment as described in
+.. note:: We do assume, you setup your environment as described in
     :ref:`settting-vts-backend`.

 Setting up mapproxy resources